Margaret Minnicks has been an online writer for many years. She writes articles that are interesting to her readers.

 Reading a book is an excellent way to improve your mental health and your relationships with others.

 It might surprise some people, but avid readers already know that when they read about an experience, they feel as though they are going through that experience themselves.
-A 2011 study published in the Annual Review of Psychology, showed that the reader can put himself in the story he is reading about.
+A 2011 study published in the Annual Review of Psychology showed that the reader can put himself in the story he is reading.
 A reader begins to feel the emotions of the characters as if the action is happening to him.

 Avid Readers Make Better Writers